ODA Spending

 How is Norwegian gender equality ODA changing?

 Gender-related funding has been largely driven by funding for projects targeting gender equality as a significant objective.
 In the 2020 OECD DAC statistical peer review, Norway’s MFA and Norad raised concerns about the government’s stricter interpretation of the gender policy marker, in comparison with other DAC donors.
 The institutions argued that a more stringent interpretation of the marker could explain Norway’s relatively lower levels of gender-related funding compared to other DAC donors.
-In October 2019, Norway introduced a target for 50% of its development projects to address gender equality as a significant or principal objective, suggesting future growth in gender-focused funding.

 How does Norway allocate gender equality ODA?